-Luke Harmon is an Associate Professor and the University of Idaho, USA.
+Luke Harmon is a Professor and the University of Idaho, USA.
 His research focuses on Ecology and Evolutionary Biology and particularly in reptiles and amphibians.
 Luke has published over 100 scientific articles with particular focus on analytical techniques for understanding the speed of evolution and the relationships between the physical traits of species and their evolutionary history.
 Luke co-authored with James the original publication of the OneZoom article in PLoS Biology and provided advice from the start of the project.

 Hélène Morlon is a researcher at the French national center for scientific researcher (CNRS).
 After training in mathematics, she obtained a master in ecology and a PhD in environmental sciences.
 During five years as a postdoc in the US, she developed a deep interest in biodiversity research.
 She currently leads an interdisciplinary team of young researchers at the Ecole Normale Supérieure in Paris focused on understanding how the deep-time evolution of biodiversity led to life around us as we see it today.
 Hélène is a 2016 TED Fellow.
-Since joing the OneZoom team as an ambassador, Hélène has been working to raise awareness around OneZoom and help us form links and is also a member of the OneZoom scientific advisory panel.
+Since joining the OneZoom team as an ambassador, Hélène has been working to raise awareness around OneZoom and help us form links and is also a member of the OneZoom scientific advisory panel.

 The scientific advisory panel is a group of field experts assembled to advise OneZoom on how best to perform its work from a scientific perspective.